cbachhuber/opencv-wiki/OE-0.-Template.md

 ## The template for each new OpenCV Evolution Request (put some more verbose title of the evolution proposal here)

 * Author: Vadim Pisarevsky (put your name and/or github login here)
-* Link: TBD (Here is the link to the corresponding feature request should be provided)
+* Link: TBD (Here is the link to the corresponding feature request(s) should be provided)
 * Status: **Draft**  (the status can be **Draft**, **Open**, **WIP**, it can be **Done** or **Pending**, then the links to the corresponding pull request(s) should be supplied)
 * Platforms: **All** (which platforms the evolution request is applicable to; it can be particular CPU arch, GPU arch, OS etc.; it can be **All** in the case of cross-platform algorithms etc.)
 * Complexity: N/A (estimated complexity; certain amount of man-weeks, man-months etc.)